 Chances are you've probably heard people mention Jerome and Bisbee when talking about ghost towns in Arizona.
 But with their established population and stable tourism flow, they're more "town" than "ghosts."

 With literally thousands of abandoned mines and surrounding communities throughout Arizona, there are plenty of unheard of ghost towns to check out.
 Below is a list (albeit subjective) of five unheard of ghost towns that are rich in history and offer a lot to the curious explorer.

-1. Tip Top, AZ:
+1. Tip Top

-“She’s a tip top silver mine,” said prospector Jack Moore to his partner Bill Corning in 1875.
-The pair had set out south from Prescott and were trying to get to Castle Hot Springs when they stumbled upon some rich minerals.
-Later, the town quickly shot to a population of about 1,200.
-The men were earning up to 1,000 ounces of silver per ton of ore.
+“She’s a tip-top silver mine,” said prospector Jack Moore to his partner Bill Corning in 1875.
+The pair set out south from Prescott trying to get to Castle Hot Springs when they stumbled upon some rich minerals.
+Later, the town quickly shot to a population of about 1,200, and the men were earning up to 1,000 ounces of silver per ton of ore.

-six mile journey.
-Tip Top boomed, and at its peak had six saloons, three stores, four restaurants, a school and the first brewery in Arizona, to name a few amenities.
-The town fizzled out by 1895 and in 1910 a brief revival was made, but by the onset of World War I the town was abondanded.
-Over its life, the town was estimated to have brought in $4 million.
+In 1895, less than a decade later, the town fizzled out.
+A brief revival attempt was made in 1910, but by the onset of World War I the town was abandoned.
+Over its life, the town brought in an estimated $4 million.
 Today, the ruins at Tip Top stretch nearly two miles along Cottonwood Creek.
-There are dozens of buildings, an old head frame and several tunnels still left today.
+There are dozens of buildings in various states of ruin, an old head frame and several tunnels still left today.

-2. Kentucky Camp, AZ:
+2. Kentucky Camp

 How to get there: 10 miles northwest of Sonoita.